G-Core/product-documentation/documentation/streaming-platform/live-streams-and-videos-protocols-and-codecs/what-initial-parameters-of-your-live-streams-and-videos-we-can-accept.md

 pageTitle: Guide to Gcore Streaming Parameters | Gcore
 pageDescription: Overview of the supported and recommended parameters for optimizing live streams and videos using the Gcore Streaming Platform.
 ---
-# What initial parameters of your live streams and videos we can accept
+# Initial parameters of your live streams and videos that we can accept

 ## Supported parameters

-The Streaming Platform supports:
+Gcore Streaming Platform supports:

-- Receiving live streams from <a href="https://gcore.com/docs/streaming-platform/live-streaming/create-a-live-stream" target="_blank">your server (PULL) or a dedicated publishing point (PUSH)</a> using the RTMP(S), SRT and many  others.
-The stream is transcoded to get streams of lower quality and sent with <a href="https://gcore.com/docs/streaming-platform/live-streams-and-videos-protocols-and-codecs/how-we-optimize-live-stream-and-video-performance-by-creating-different-bitrates" target="_blank">adaptive streaming</a> via CDN in  HLS/MPEG-DASH (CMAF Low Latency) formats.
+- Receiving live streams from <a href="https://gcore.com/docs/streaming-platform/live-streaming/create-a-live-stream" target="_blank">your server (PULL) or a dedicated publishing point (PUSH)</a> using numerous protocols including RTMP(S) and SRT.
+The stream is transcoded and sent with <a href="https://gcore.com/docs/streaming-platform/live-streams-and-videos-protocols-and-codecs/how-we-optimize-live-stream-and-video-performance-by-creating-different-bitrates" target="_blank">adaptive streaming</a> via CDN in  HLS/MPEG-DASH (CMAF low latency) formats.
-- Uploading videos in almost any format, from standard MP4 to 4k HDR Video, is transcoded to get videos of lower quality and sent with adaptive streaming via CDN in HLS format.
+- Videos uploaded in almost any format, from standard MP4 to 4k HDR Video, are transcoded to get videos of lower quality, and then sent with adaptive streaming via CDN in HLS format.
+Dash, in line 20 end of first sentence let's link to the full list of supported protocols.
 ## Recommended stream parameters

 We recommend the following parameters for streams: